Brian Babin: Tenure

 On October 9, 2015, Babin chaired a hearing of the House Space Committee attended by various NASA executives.
 He criticised the Obama administration for cutting the NASA budget, saying that they would have a negative effect on the agency's space exploration programs and that budget uncertainty would impair efficiency.
 Babin also noted that the recent discovery of liquid water on Mars and the release of the Ridley Scott film The Martian had "garnered the public's attention, and rightly so" which would prompt the public to ask when there would be a human mission to Mars.

 In 2015, Babin cosponsored a resolution to amend the Constitution to ban same-sex marriage.
 Babin also cosponsored a resolution disagreeing with the Supreme Court ruling in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the constitution.

 On October 20, 2016, Babin defended comments by Republican presidential nominee Donald Trump calling Hillary Clinton "a nasty woman" at the final presidential debate, saying "sometimes a lady needs to be told when she's being nasty."

 In June 2017, Babin asked Trump in a letter to order a review of the case of Derrick Miller, a former US Army National Guardsman sergeant who was sentenced in to life in prison with the chance of parole for the premeditated murder of an Afghan civilian during a battlefield interrogation, and the cases of other veterans who fought in Afghanistan and Iraq who were imprisoned for battlefield crimes.

 After the 2020 presidential election, Babin joined many of his Republican colleagues in the House and Senate in an effort to overturn Joe Biden's victory.
 The House Select Committee on the January 6 Attack obtained 21 text messages from Babin to former White House chief of staff Mark Meadows about the outcome of the election.
 The first urged Meadows to "[f]ight like hell and find a way.
 We're with you down here in Texas and refuse to live under a corrupt Marxist dictatorship.
 Liberty!".

-Babin supports efforts to impeach President Biden, having cosponsored a resolution to impeach Biden in September 2021.
+Babin supported efforts to impeach President Biden, having cosponsored a resolution to impeach Biden in September 2021.
 Also during the 117th Congress, Babin cosponsored a resolution to impeach Biden's secretary of homeland security Alejandro Mayorkas and another resolution to impeach Biden's secretary of state Antony Blinken.
 Very early into the 118th Congress, Babin cosponsored another resolution to impeach Secretary Mayorkas.